 Melatonin, the sleep hormone, is made from serotonin, and is normally found in abundance in your gut – even more so than in your brain.
-Gut bacteria affect both serotonin and melatonin production, so an ideal balance of good-to-bad is key.
+Gut bacteria affect both serotonin and melatonin production.

 I’d like to add one more sign, too… If you seem to “catch” every bug going around, look to your gut first for help.
-A whopping 80 percent of your immune system is located within your digestive system and can be influenced by a gut flora imbalance.
+A whopping 80 percent of your immune system is located within your digestive system and can be influenced by your gut flora.

 In summary, if any of these signs or conditions applies to you, it’s time to get more probiotics.
-There’s a good chance you may be suffering from an imbalance of good-to-bad gut bacteria.
 Remember, optimal health begins in your gut.

 7 Things That Can Let the Bad Guys Take Over Your Gut

-We’ve just looked at the signs that might mean you have a gut flora imbalance and need to eat more foods with probiotics, or even take a probiotic supplement.
+We’ve just looked at the signs that might mean you need good gut flora and need to eat more foods with probiotics, or even take a probiotic supplement.

 Of course, some of these signs, especially the digestive issues if they are new to you, can be a red flag for more serious illness.
 Be sure to rule out any persistent concerns with your health care provider.

-Instead of suppressing the symptoms with over-the-counter or even prescription drugs, as many people do for some of these conditions, I recommend you first take a closer look at your risk factors (listed below) for a gut bacteria imbalance.
+Instead of suppressing the symptoms with over-the-counter or even prescription drugs, as many people do for some of these conditions, I recommend you first take a closer look at your risk factors (listed below).

-What can make your balance of friendly gut bacteria go out-of-whack?
+What can make you lose friendly gut bacteria?

-Whether you just finished a course last week or took them years ago, your balance may be altered.
+Whether you just finished a course last week or took them years ago, your good bacteria may be affected.
 Hidden antibiotics in your food (especially factory-farmed meat and dairy) and antibacterial soaps count!
 Choosing organically produced range-fed meat and dairy helps you avoid unwanted food-sourced antibiotics.